ello/wtf/_posts/help/2014-08-27-friends-and-noise.md

 ## How can I add someone to FRIENDS or NOISE?

-Go to the user’s profile page and click on FRIENDS or NOISE in the upper right-hand corner.
+Go to the user’s profile page and click on FRIENDS or NOISE below their username.
 You can also drag their user icon onto either the FRIENDS or NOISE tab.

 ![Friends, Noise, and Block buttons](https://d324imu86q1bqn.cloudfront.net/uploads/asset/attachment/2193936/ello-xhdpi-754a0887.jpg)